alimfeld/gpxvis.js/README.md

 * The elevation profile can be zoomed in and out by selecting a range.

-* The elevation profile is linked to the track drawn on the map:
+* The elevation profile is linked to the track drawn on the map and vice versa:
-  - The current point (mouseover) is marked on the map.
+  - The current point (mouseover) is marked on the map and in the elevation profile.
   - The selected range is highlighted on the map.
   - The map automatically fits and centers the selected range.